blahosyl/enlightened-publishing/README.md

 Publishing metrics are paramount for a researcher's career trajectory, but there is very little accessible information on rules and best practices.
 This is the knowledge gap that the current project aims to fill.

 >[!IMPORTANT]
-> Even though the **workshop** itself is tailored to junior academics, the target audience of the **website** itself is their senior peers: institution or faculty leaders such as **rectors, vice-rectors or deans**.
+> Even though the **workshop** itself is tailored to junior academics, the target audience of the **website** is their senior peers: institution or faculty leaders such as **rectors, vice-rectors or deans**.

 This cohort typically belongs to a higher age group (40-70 years old), and makes browsing and purchasing decisions along the lines of [B2B patterns](https://blog.hubspot.com/agency/differences-b2c-b2b-marketing).
+In addition, individuals in these positions tend to have extremely busy schedules and a lot of demands on their time and attention.

 This has implications on the [features](#features) and [design] (#design) of the website, as detailed in the respective sections below.